jasperanders/Bachelorthesis/Thesis/md/thesis.md

 <!-- Taking the current pandemic under consideration, it may not be an option to just move from paper to e-exams.
 Exams thus must be conducted decentralized, i.d. students take their exams at ho  me. -->

 \def\checkmark{\tikz\fill[scale=0.4](0,.35) -- (.25,0) -- (1,.7) -- (.25,.15) -- cycle;}

+\begin{abstract}
+Examination is on of the few parts of education which has not profited from digitalization.
+Electronic exams can make the assessment process fast and sound.
+With respect to the current pandemic, e-exams are not only a chance but also in parts necessary.
+To allow for valid e-assessment, an examination system must meet certain requirements.
+For this, we develop design principles that help us match these requirements.
+With these desing principles we evaluate e-examination tools.
+We find non of them can meet the proposed requirements.
+With the aim of constructing a better solution, we propose a prototype that implements some crucial design principles.
+\end{abstract}
+\newpage
+\tableofcontents

 \newpage

 # Introduction